knative/client/conventions/client.md

-If an client does not set the revision name, the client may find the `status.latestCreatedRevision` field useful, even though using it is subject to a race condition, if the client compares the relevant informatin on the found revision to the template.
+If an client does not set the revision name, the client may find the `status.latestCreatedRevision` field useful, even though using it is subject to a race condition, if the client compares the relevant information on the found revision to the template.
 For example, if the image on the template matches the `latestCreatedRevision`'s image, the client is justified in using the `status.imageDigest` field from the revision.